The copyright of all photographs belongs to individual interviewees. Please get in touch for more information

 Eve went to the local primary school and then to the gymnasium.
 She recalls that at the gymnasium she had one anti-Semitic teacher.
 She changed to the Handelsschule in the centre of Vienna.
-She recalls outings to the Vienna Woods on the week-end, swimming in the Donau and going to the Burg Theater.
-After the Anschluss the shop was arynised and a SS officer ran the shop.
-Her mother continued to work.
+She recalls outings to the Vienna Woods on the weekend, swimming in a tributary of the Danube and going to the Burg Theater.

 In March 1939 Eve travelled by train on a Kindertransport to Britain.
 She recalls the arrival in Holland and the sense of relief of being free.
-She was ill on the boat and they arrived at Liverpool Street station, where she was met by Mr Lewin, a Jewish man from Glasgow.
+She was ill on the boat and they arrived at Liverpool Street Station, where she was met by Mr Levine, a Jewish man from Glasgow.
 They travelled to Glasgow and she joined the family as an au pair.
 She was used as a maid, had to sleep in the kitchen and did not receive a lot of food or any emotional support.
 She felt very isolated and lonely in this family and had to work very hard.
 Her mother had packed some chocolate for her journey on the Kindertransport and Eve recalls rationing small pieces of the chocolate so that it would last longer.
-One day a Christian couple, who were friends of a family who fostered another Kindertransportee came and invited her for tea.
-When she told them about her situation, they advised her not to stay the Lewins and offered her to come and stay with them.
-Mrs Lewin refused to give Eve her belongings and wrote to the Home Office, as she did not want Eve to leave.
-So Eve moved in with the Cathberts.
+One day a Christian couple, who were friends of a family who fostered another Kindertransportee, came and invited her for tea.
+When she told them about her situation, they advised her not to stay the Levines and offered her to come and stay with them.
+Mrs Levine refused to give Eve her belongings and wrote to the Home Office, as she did not want Eve to leave.
+So Eve moved in with the Cuthberts.
 After some time she accepted another au-pair position with a Czech family, the Bergs.
-This was a better situation but their was also a fair amount of argument.
-On one day the neighbor who must have heard some shouting and said: ‘come over the fence hen, you can stay with us’.
-Eve was very grateful to the Mr and Mrs Lochhead who took her in and gave her a love and affection.
+This was a better situation but there was also a fair amount of argument.
+On one day the neighbour who must have heard some heated discussion said: ‘Come over the fence, hen, you can stay with us.’
+Eve was very grateful to the Mr and Mrs Lochhead who took her in and gave her love and affection.
 She stayed in touch with them her whole life.

-She did some war work and started going to the Refugee club, where she met many other refugees.
-She got married for a short time to a Czech Jewish refugee but divorced very shortly afterwards.
-In 1948 she managed to get a visa for her parents and the parents arrived from Shanghai, where they had spent the war, in the UK.
-Although she was delighted to be reunited with her parents this was also difficult as they had not lived together for almost ten years.
-Her parents found a flat and she lived by herself close by.
-When she describes that her father worked as a packer in a factory, as he did not like to live on charity, Eve gets very emotional, recalling that her father who was a successful businessman in Vienna had to do this kind of manual work in London.
+She did some war work and started going to the Refugee Club, where she met many other refugees.
+She got married to another young Czech Jewish refugee, but the marriage did not work out and they separated in 1948.
+In 1948 she managed to get a visa for her parents, and they arrived in London from Shanghai, where they had spent the war.
+Although she was delighted to be reunited with her parents, this was also difficult as they had not lived together for almost ten years.
+Nonetheless they re-established their relationship and had a happy family life together.
+When she describes that her father worked as a packer in a factory, as he did not like to live on charity, Eve gets very emotional, recalling that her father, who was a successful businessman in Vienna, had to do this kind of manual work in London.

-Eve started to work in an advertising agency selling advertising space and eventually became a media executive.
-She married Dennis Gill (who was an accountant) in 1957 and was very happily married for 47 years.
-The couple settled in Cheam as it was well positioned for getting to the West End.
+Eve started to work in an advertising agency and eventually became a media executive.
+She married Dennis Gill (an accountant) in 1957 and was very happily married for 47 years.
+The couple settled in Cheam, Surrey, as it was well positioned for getting to the West End.
 She went back to Vienna once together with her husband and some English friends but felt that the moment people found out that she was from Vienna ‘a shutter went down’ and they were very unfriendly.
 She went to look at their shop which had become a bank and did not want to go into the building.

-Eve is very grateful to Britain for taking her into this country and she is sees herself as ‘English’.
+Eve is very grateful to Britain for taking her into this country and she sees herself as British.
+She feels in particular a great allegiance to the Scottish people, who were so kind to her and other refugees.
 She is very involved in the local community and she started to give talks about her experiences four years ago, when she was approached by Sutton Council.